-following our River, Docks, Canal walking tour, our final public walking tour of 2018 was “a Monto tour with Arran Henderson & Terry Fagan” on Thursday 8th November:
+Our last public tour of last year was River, Docks, Canal walking tour, our final public walking tour of 2018 was “a Monto tour with Arran Henderson & Terry Fagan” back on Thursday 8th November (2018)

 This was a tour of the former, notorious “Monto” district, the area bounded by Gardiner and Amiens Streets, containing long-forgotten names and vanished streets like Elliot Place and Faithful Place.
 It was Joyce’s Night Town from Ulysses and formerly the largest Red-light district in Europe.

 It was also the site of the last Magdalene Laundry to close its doors, at a site that still elicits understandably strong feelings and controversy, to this day.

 Most of our tour was led by local expert Terry- the real authority on Monto history – as he brought us around the district, with stirring accounts of desperate poverty, prostitution and deprivation, as well as of great humour, kindness and solidarity, and remarkable stories of killing and vengeance during the Irish War of Independence, when the area was a hotbed of rebel activity, arms stores and safe houses.

 It was a memorable afternoon of learning and commemoration, of our painful, often complex past.

 picture credit,: above: Elliot Place, 1930s, from the Frank Murphy Collection (Old Dublin Society) map, below: Detail of the 1912 OS Dublin Map, showing Monto area.